microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaTrustFrameworkPolicy.md

 New-EntraBetaTrustFrameworkPolicy -InputFilePath <String> [-OutputFilePath <String>] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet is used to create a trust framework policy in the directory.
+this cmdlet is used to create a trust framework policy in the directory.

 The contents of the trust framework policy to be created can be provided using a file or a command line variable.

 The contents of the created trust framework policy can be written to an output file or to the screen.

-## EXAMPLES
+## Examples

 ### Example 1
 ```